egentry/Game_of_Life/README.md

 ##Requires
-  - gcc (makefile can be adapted to use other compilers
+  - gcc (makefile can be adapted to use other compilers)
-  - mpicc
+  - mpicc (makefile assumes OpenMPI)
   - For visualization:
     - Python (tested for v.3, probably backwards compatible)
     - IPython 3